Adnan-Yonathan/DeltaSportsFinal/HALLUCINATION_DIAGNOSIS.md

 ### Contributing Factors

 1. **API Timing Issues:**
-   - If The Odds API call fails or times out, no data is provided to context
+   - If the odds provider call fails or times out, no data is provided to context
    - AI then has no real data to work with
    - May fall back to generating plausible-sounding games